IBM System/360: Block multiplexer channel

 IBM first introduced a new type of I/O channel on the Model 85 and Model 195, the 2880 block multiplexer channel, and then made them standard on the System/370.
 This channel allowed a device to suspend a channel program, pending the completion of an I/O operation and thus to free the channel for use by another device.
-A block multiplexer channel can support either standard 1.5 MB/second connections or, with the 2-byte interface feature, 3 MB/second; the latter use one tag cable and two bus cables.
+A block multiplexer channel can support either standard 1.5 MB/s connections or, with the 2-byte interface feature, 3 MB/s; the latter use one tag cable and two bus cables.
 On the S/370 there is an option for a 3.0 MB/s data streaming channel with one bus cable and one tag cable.

 The initial use for this was the 2305 fixed-head disk, which has 8 "exposures" (alias addresses) and rotational position sensing (RPS).

 Block multiplexer channels can operate as a selector channel to allow compatible attachment of legacy subsystems.

 Basic hardware components

 Being uncertain of the reliability and availability of the then new monolithic integrated circuits, IBM chose instead to design and manufacture its own custom hybrid integrated circuits.
 These were built on 11 mm square ceramic substrates.
 Resistors were silk screened on and discrete glass encapsulated transistors and diodes were added.
 The substrate was then covered with a metal lid or encapsulated in plastic to create a "Solid Logic Technology" (SLT) module.

 A number of these SLT modules were then flip chip mounted onto a small multi-layer printed circuit "SLT card".
-Each card had one or two sockets on one edge that plugged onto pins on one of the computer's "SLT boards".
+Each card had one or two sockets on one edge that plugged onto pins on one of the computer's "SLT boards" (also referred to as a backplane).
 This was the reverse of how most other company's cards were mounted, where the cards had pins or printed contact areas and plugged into sockets on the computer's boards.

-Up to twenty SLT boards could be assembled side-by-side (vertically and horizontally) to form a "logic gate".
+Up to twenty SLT boards could be assembled side-by-side (vertically and horizontally, max 4 high by 5 wide) to form a "logic gate".
 Several gates mounted together constituted a box-shaped "logic frame".
 The outer gates were generally hinged along one vertical edge so they could be swung open to provide access to the fixed inner gates.
 The larger machines could have more than one frame bolted together to produce the final unit, such as a multi-frame Central Processing Unit (CPU).